metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_installation_v1_manifest.md

 Optional:

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--windows_nodes"></a>
+### Nested Schema for `spec.windows_nodes`

+Optional:

+- `cni_bin_dir` (String) CNIBinDir is the path to the CNI binaries directory on Windows, it must match what is used as 'bin_dir' under [plugins] [plugins.'io.containerd.grpc.v1.cri'] [plugins.'io.containerd.grpc.v1.cri'.cni] on the containerd 'config.toml' file on the Windows nodes.
+- `cni_config_dir` (String) CNIConfigDir is the path to the CNI configuration directory on Windows, it must match what is used as 'conf_dir' under [plugins] [plugins.'io.containerd.grpc.v1.cri'] [plugins.'io.containerd.grpc.v1.cri'.cni] on the containerd 'config.toml' file on the Windows nodes.
+- `cni_log_dir` (String) CNILogDir is the path to the Calico CNI logs directory on Windows.
+- `vxlan_adapter` (String) VXLANAdapter is the Network Adapter used for VXLAN, leave blank for primary NIC
+- `vxlan_mac_prefix` (String) VXLANMACPrefix is the prefix used when generating MAC addresses for virtual NICs